Education in Hebden before 1874

 - John Brown (1810-1878) was born and died in Hebden.
 In the 1841 census he is recorded as being a lead ore smelter, and in the 1851 and 1861 censuses he is recorded as being a schoolmaster and clerk.
 In the 1871 census he is recorded as just being a schoolmaster.

 - Mr. Horner was William Horner (1807-1886), a schoolmaster at Burnsall School and also a tea trader.
 He came from a Burnsall family.
+It is believed that he took over from John Brown for a few years, before being replaced by William Mason in 1877.

 - The 1847 Tithe Map shows a "School House and garden" of 7 perches in area, on Low Green, owned by the "Hebden Freeholders".
 John Bland writing in 1874, says that when the cottages were demolished to make way for the new school they were revealed to have originally been the ancient manor drying-kiln for drying the grain of the township preparatory to its being ground.